-a) HIV or HTLV positive.

-b) A hepatitis B carrier.

-c) A hepatitis C carrier.

-d) A partner who has ever received money or drugs for sex.

-e) A partner who has ever injected, or been injected with, drugs: even a long time ago or only once.
+- a) HIV or HTLV positive. - b) A hepatitis B carrier. - c) A hepatitis C carrier. - d) A partner who has ever received money or drugs for sex. - e) A partner who has ever injected, or been injected with, drugs: even a long time ago or only once.
 This includes bodybuilding drugs, injectable injected tanning agents and injected chemsex drugs.
 You may be able to give if a doctor prescribed the drugs.
-Please ask.

-f) A partner who has, or you think may have been sexually active in parts of the world where HIV/AIDS is very common.
+Please ask. - f) A partner who has, or you think may have been sexually active in parts of the world where HIV/AIDS is very common.
 This includes most countries in Africa.
-(This does not apply for donors in Scotland and Wales.)
 There are exceptions, so please ask.

+See if Relevant: Addiction and Drug Abuse

+Hepatitis B Hepatitis C HIV

+Homosexual and Bisexual Individuals

+HTLV

-See if Relevant: Addiction and Drug Abuse Hepatitis B Hepatitis C HIV Homosexual and Bisexual Individuals HTLV Infection - General Non-consented Exposure to Human Bodily Fluids Pre- or Post-Exposure Prophylaxis for HIV Sexually Transmitted Disease Syphilis
+Infection - General

+Non-consented Exposure to Human Bodily Fluids Pre- or Post-Exposure Prophylaxis for HIV

+Sexually Transmitted Disease

+Syphilis

-AdditionalFollowing the publication of the SaBTO Donor Selection Criteria Report 2017Information:the deferral period for most risks in this category has been reduced from 12 to three months.
+Additional Information: Following the publication of the SaBTO Donor Selection Criteria Report 2017 the deferral period for most risks in this category has been reduced from 12 to three months.
 In addition the permanent deferral of sex workers has been changed to three months.